brucemack/tt07-sb-mixer/docs/math.md

 The on/off switching action of the mixer can be thought of as a multiplication of the RF signal by the LO square wave that alternates between 1 and 0.
 When the LO has the value of 1 the tail is switched on and the RF signal current is allowed to pass.
 When the LO has the value of 0 the tail is switched off and the RF signal is suppressed.
+You can also think of the binary on/off LO as a sampling mechanism, allowing a small window of the incoming RF to be seen on each tail of the circuit in alternating fashion.

 A full representation of the differential IF output of the single-balanced MOSFET mixer is constructed as follows: